The United States is sinking under a tidal wave of waste.

 Statistics - America generates more waste every year, growing from a 247 million tons of non-hazardous waste in 1990, to 409 million tons in 2001, according to BioCycle magazine, an industry publication.
 Although 32% of municipal waste is reported to be recycled, there are two problems with this picture.
 One is that the Environmental Protection Agency (EPA) estimated in 1988 that municipal waste was only 2% of all waste generated, and secondly, the total amount of waste generated, recycled, or disposed is not truly known because the EPA has not collected or confirmed that data.
 Failure to do so is in violation of federal requirements.

-Waste Disposed (or Generated - Recycled) + Imports + Exports ÷ Population = Waste Mgt.
+Waste Disposed (or Generated - Recycled) + Imports + Exports divided by Population = Waste Mgt.
 Performance

 States' Politics of Waste - In order to placate public outrage at uncontrolled waste imports, some state legislatures have passed legislation that discriminates against out-of-state waste - a tactic they know won’t pass federal court review.

 Federal Interstate Waste Legislation - Many politicians have said that only Congressional action can stop waste imports.
 Not true.
 Disposal bans can be used to affect waste imports.
 Also, most of the proposed federal legislation does not protect states from waste imports, but instead allows local communities to sign agreements with waste companies, over-riding potential state laws to limit waste imports.